JFritzle/TMS-to-Tiles/README.md

 Note 2: Archives of latest releases for Windows at teclab’s tcltk repository may have file extension _.zip_ while they should have extension _.tgz_.
 Rename extension to _.tgz_ before unpacking archive.
 Linux: Install packages _tcl, tcllib, tk_, _tklib_ and _tcl-tls_ using Linux package manager.
 Package _tklib_ is required for tooltips and package _tcl-tls_ is required to connect to servers via HTTPS protocol (Ubuntu: _apt install tcl tcllib tk tklib tcl-tls_)

-5. ImageMagick
+5. GraphicsMagick
-Windows: If not yet installed, download and install latest ImageMagick version from [download section](https://imagemagick.org/script/download.php).
-Enable option "Install legacy utilities" during installation.
+Windows: If not yet installed, download and install latest GraphicsMagick version from [download section](https://sourceforge.net/projects/graphicsmagick/files/graphicsmagick-binaries).
-After installation, legacy utility _convert.exe_ is expected to be found in one of folders _C:\Program Files*\ImageMagick*_.
-An alternative installation path for _convert.exe_ can be specified in the ini file.
+After installation, utility _gm.exe_ is expected to be found in one of folders _C:\Program Files*\GraphicsMagick*_.
+An alternative installation path for _gm.exe_ can be specified in the ini file.
+Linux: If not yet installed, install GraphicsMagick package using Linux package manager.
+(Ubuntu: _apt install graphicsmagick_)
+Note: Resource limits of GraphicsMagick are hardcoded in tcl script file but can be adjusted if needed in the script file section _Set resource limits of GraphicsMagick_.

+6. curl (optional)
+Windows: Starting with version 10, a suitable _curl_ is part of Windows and is to be found as _C:\Windows\System32\curl.exe_.
+If however desired, latest curl version is available at curl's [download section](https://curl.se/download.html).
+An alternative installation path for _curl.exe_ can be specified in the ini file.
-Linux: If not yet installed, install ImageMagick package using Linux package manager.
-(Ubuntu: _apt install imagemagick_)
+Linux: If not yet installed, install curl package using Linux package manager.
+(Ubuntu: _apt install curl_)
+Note: In particular when downloading many tiles, curl may download significantly faster than downloading by the Tcl built-in http package.

-6. DEM data (optional, required for hillshading)
+7. DEM data (optional, required for hillshading)
 Download and store DEM (Digital Elevation Model) data for the regions to be rendered.
 Notes:
 Either HGT files or ZIP archives containing 1 equally named HGT file may be supplied.